-If you’ve ever answered yes to any of these thoughts and situations, you’re not alone.
+If you have answered yes to any of these thoughts and situations, let us tell you, you are not alone.

 Dry and dehydrated skins have similar characteristics, but different underlying causes.

-I will show you how to identify whether you have dry or dehydrated skin, as well as the Do's and Do Not’s for each.
+We will show you how to identify whether you have dry or dehydrated skin, as well as the Do's and Dont's for each.

-DRY Skin - A skin type that you are born with
+DRY Skin - A skin type that you HAVE